storlak/URL-shortener/README.md

 ## Error Handling

 The URL field cannot be left blank.
 If left empty, you will receive a warning and the program will not execute.
+On Linux systems the interface pops up smaller than Windows.

 ## Versions and Changes